 True to the heritage of a Greek Tragedy it questions your thoughts, beliefs and challenges what is right from wrong.

 The character shadows projected onto the whitewashed back wall by the lights being switched on and moved by the cast were mesmerising, creating tall imposing God-like warrior figures.

-The director and writer Jeff James is ingenious in both roles and I really do applaud him on his passion and desire to create something unique without losing it’s identity.
+The director and writer Jeff James is ingenious in both roles and I really do applaud him for his passion and desire to create something unique without losing its identity.

 It is true to say, this is so quirky that it would not be to everyone’s taste but with that said if you are searching for something truly different then give this a chance.
 Judging by my response and the audience tonight you will not come unstuck!

 All in all I was thoroughly entertained and thankfully the messy task of resetting the stage for tomorrow’s performance was already underway as we left.